ROLE

 Inner Bloom began as an exploration of how journalling apps can sustain long-term engagement.

 Instead of providing prompts on what to write or relying on streaks for daily consistency, Inner Bloom focuses on ownership, resonance, and trust.
-The idea is that people return to reflect not because they’re told to, but because the space feels meaningful enough to revisit.

 I conceptualized, designed, and built innerbloom.garden